-Objective 1-1: Provide for the preservation of existing quality housing, and for the development of new housing to meet the diverse economic and physical needs of the existing residents and expected new residents in the Wilshire Community Plan

-Area to the year 2010.
+Objective 1-1: Provide for the preservation of existing quality housing, and for the development of new housing to meet the diverse economic and physical needs of the existing residents and expected new residents in the Wilshire Community Plan Area to the year 2010.

-- Policy 1-1.1: Protect existing stable single family and low density residential neighborhoods from encroachment by higher density residential uses and other uses that are incompatible as to scale and character, or would otherwise diminish quality of life. - Policy 1-1.3: Provide for adequate Multiple Family residential development. - Objective 1-2: Reduce vehicular trips and congestion by developing new housing in close proximity to regional and community commercial centers, subway stations and existing bus route stops. - Policy 1-2.1: Encourage higher density residential uses near major public transportation centers. - Objective 1-3: Preserve and enhance the varied and distinct residential character and integrity of existing residential neighborhoods. - Policy 1-3.1: Promote architectural compatibility and landscaping for new Multiple Family residential development to protect the character and scale of existing residential neighborhoods. - Objective 1-4: Provide affordable housing and increased accessibility to more population segments, especially students, the handicapped and senior citizens. - Policy 1-4.1: Promote greater individual choice in type, quality, price and location of housing. - Policy 1-4.2: Ensure that new housing opportunities minimize displacement of residents. - Policy 1-4.3: Encourage multiple family residential and mixed use development in commercial zones. - Goal 2: Encourage strong and competitive commercial sectors which promote economic vitality and serve the needs of the Wilshire community through well-designed, safe and accessible areas, while preserving historic and cultural character. - Objective 2-1: Preserve and strengthen viable commercial development and provide additional opportunities for new commercial development and services within existing commercial areas. - Policy 2-1.1: New commercial uses should be located in existing established commercial areas or shopping centers. - Policy 2-1.2: Protect existing and planned commercially zoned areas, especially in Regional Commercial Centers, from encroachment by stand alone residential development by adhering to the community plan land use designations. - Policy 2-1.3: Enhance the viability of existing neighborhood stores and businesses which support the needs of local residents and are compatible with the neighborhood.

-Objective 2-2: Promote distinctive commercial districts and pedestrian-oriented areas.

-Policy 2-2.2: Encourage large mixed use projects to incorporate facilities beneficial to the community such as libraries, child care facilities, community meeting rooms, senior centers, police sub-stations, and/or other appropriate human service facilities as part of the project.

-Policy 2-2.3: Encourage the incorporation of retail, restaurant, and other neighborhood serving uses in the first floor street frontage of structures, including mixed use projects located in Neighborhood Districts.

-Objective 2-3: Enhance the visual appearance and appeal of commercial districts.
+Policy 1-1.1: Protect existing stable single family and low density residential neighborhoods from encroachment by higher density residential uses and other uses that are incompatible as to scale and character, or would otherwise diminish quality of life.

+Policy 1-1.3: Provide for adequate Multiple Family residential development.

+Objective 1-2: Reduce vehicular trips and congestion by developing new housing in close proximity to regional and community commercial centers, subway stations and existing bus route stops.

+Policy 1-2.1: Encourage higher density residential uses near major public transportation centers.

+Objective 1-3: Preserve and enhance the varied and distinct residential character and integrity of existing residential neighborhoods.

-Policy 2-3.1: Improve streetscape identity and character through appropriate controls of signs, landscaping, and streetscape improvements; and require that new development be compatible with the scale of adjacent neighborhoods.
+Policy 1-3.1: Promote architectural compatibility and landscaping for new Multiple Family residential development to protect the character and scale of existing residential neighborhoods.

+Objective 1-4: Provide affordable housing and increased accessibility to more population segments, especially students, the handicapped and senior citizens.

+Policy 1-4.1: Promote greater individual choice in type, quality, price and location of housing.

+Policy 1-4.2: Ensure that new housing opportunities minimize displacement of residents.

+Policy1-4.3: Encourage multiple family residential and mixed use development in commercial zones.

-The proposed project protects the surrounding single-family and low-density residential neighborhoods from encroachment by higher density residential uses by allowing for the development of a mixed-use building along a commercial corridor with 94 dwelling units, including eight (8) units reserved for Very Low Income Households, on lots zoned for multifamily residential and commercial uses.
-The project increases the housing stock and promotes greater individual choice in new housing to meet the diverse economic and physical needs of the existing residents and expected new residents in the Wilshire Community Plan Area.
-Additionally, the project is located just over a half mile from the Metro Purple Line Wilshire/Western Station and is less than 300 feet away from the Metro Rapid Bus lines 757 and 728 bus stop, thereby reducing vehicular trips to and from the project site and congestion around the site.
-Transformers are required to be screened and well design to promote architectural compatibility and landscaping for the development to protect the character and scale of existing residential neighborhoods.
+The proposed project protects surrounding stable single-family and low-density residential neighborhoods from encroachment by higher density residential uses by allowing for the development of 95 dwelling units, including eight (8) units reserved for Very Low Income Households, on lots designated and zoned for multi-family and commercial uses.
+The project increases the housing stock and promotes greater individual choice in housing.
+Transformers are screened and well designed to enhance the neighborhood character.
+Additionally, the project is located just over half a mile from the Metro Purple Line Wilshire/Western station, thereby reducing vehicular trips to and from the project site and congestion around the site.
 Therefore, the project is consistent with the Wilshire Community Plan.